Excel Vlookup to Return Multiple Values

 How to Return Multiple Values using Vlookup Function?

-For example, look at the below data.
+Look at the below data.

-Now come back to “Table 2” and open the VLOOKUP function.
+Now, return to “Table 2” and open the VLOOKUP function.

 Then combine backward slash before combining with the city name.

-Now combine the city name.
+Now, combine the city name.

-Now the lookup value is similar to the helper column, now choose the table array starting from the helper column.
+Now, the lookup_value is similar to the helper column.
+Now, choose the table array starting from the helper column.

 Use Alternative Methods for Multiple Values

 We have seen how the helper column can help fetch multiple values using the VLOOKUP formula.
 But imagine the situation below.

 In this, we do not have any city name to create a concatenation column, so we may need to employ different strategies.
 Below is the complex formula we can use to get the multiple values of duplicate unique values.